 Victoria’s diplomacy and leadership skills were evident in her role as moderator the 2018 Peace and Friendship Leadership Dialogue with federal and provincial Ministers and New Brunswick Mi’gmaq and Wolastoqiyik Chiefs.

 Karen brings her traditional knowledge of Indigenous ways into the contemporary workplace as this wisdom and way of being reflect “wise practices of purpose driven individuals, communities and organizations”.
 Through storytelling she engages audiences to learn about the First Peoples and their gifts and traditional knowledge.
 This learning and worldview expand the perspective and understanding of greater possibilities while building on shared values.
 This approach supports organizations and communities to co-create a deeper and more meaningful relationships built on trust and respect.
-Karen is committed to the “Calls to Action” from the Truth and Reconciliation Commission and works with organizations to bring this awareness and action into their stated goals.
+She supports individuals in their personal and professional journeys through mentoring relationships that acknowledge their talents and genius, supporting and encouraging diversity on all levels Karen is committed to the “Calls to Action” from the Truth and Reconciliation Commission and works with organizations to bring this awareness and action into their stated goals.
+Karen inspires audiences to find their inner passion and to move forward in the direction of their dreams.
+She challenges individuals to recognize their own gifts, talents, and genius and to “let it all out”.
+Most importantly she assists individuals, teams and families, organizations, and communities from moving where they are today to where they want to be.
+She is passionate about supporting the dreams and aspirations of the people, organizations, and communities.

 She is foremost a mother of 3 and a grandmother to 10.
 Patricia lives the values of her culture and considers herself blessed to have that within her life.
 Patricia is a nurse by trade, certified in Health Management, she has her Masters in Admin and Leadership and is currently a PhD candidate.
 Ms. Thomson has extensive expertise in management, administration and operations in business.
 She provides a record of clear decision making, team leadership skills to drive critical strategic shifts, realizes peak performance for top quality organizations and governance integrity.
 She has proven to excel in operations, leadership and organizational development.
 Ms. Thomson personal goals align with an executive that possesses the proven ability to empower individuals and groups to build a strong organization.